 Your Credit Score: What it means

-The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (very high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can find out more on FICO here.

 Credit scores only consider the information in your credit reports.
 They do not consider your income, savings, down payment amount, or personal factors like gender, ethnicity, nationality or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors.
 Credit scoring was developed as a way to consider only that which was relevant to a borrower's likelihood to pay back a loan.

 Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
 Your score comes from both the good and the bad of your credit history.
 Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.